goldstack/goldstack/docs/modules/email-send/index.md

 ## Features

-Setting the environment variable `GOLDSTACK_LOG_EMAIL=true` will log out all emails that are sent when in local development mode.
+Setting the environment variable `GOLDSTACK_LOG_EMAILS=true` will log out all emails that are sent when in local development mode.
 This can be useful when testing an API server locally or when debugging unit tests.

 ## Troubleshooting